nataliethenerd/boardscans/README.md

-# Board Scans
+# Natalie's board scans

-a collection of my mostly Nintendo and retro gaming board scans.
+a collection of my mostly Nintendo Game Boy copper board scans.
 These board scans include copper and soldermask versions.
 These images are a refrence for reverse engineering, repairs and just to keep a refrence/archive of these aging boards.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L4L12T33R)